North Carolina National Guard Responds to Winter Storm Helena

-North Carolina National Guard deploys winter catch teams in response to winter storm Helena on January 7, 2017.
+Pvt.
+1st Class Thad Webb from North Carolina National Guard's 113th field Artillery Regiment prepares his truck for winter catch team duty in response to winter storm Helena on January 7, 2017.

 |Date Taken: